 The traditional base of Mauritian cuisine is definitely the curries and “rougailles” but instead of cooking and serving it the Indian way, they are simplified and commonly served with white rice and other beans.
 Mauritians of all origins have definitely adopted this combination in their everyday food and for many Mauritians of European origin it is the traditional Sunday treat that is looked forward to.

 In restaurants, the Creole food consists mainly of this same combination of saucy Indian dish with rice, but further adapted to European palates in the sense that it is even less spicy, thus less tasty than in homes.
-There are now several small village restaurants serving authentic Indian or authentic Creole food.
+There are now several small village restaurants serving authentic Indian, Chinese or Creole food.
+They may not be very attractive or comfortable but they often serve the most authentic and tastiest dishes.

-During daytime, eating on the street-sides or in small restaurants (called hotels) is common practice in Mauritius as these are often the tastiest dishes of all.
-Also widespread now are trolleys serving Chinese broths and noodles as well as “boulettes” (stuffed rice buns in a broth).
+During daytime, eating on those street-sides or in small restaurants (called hotels) is common practice in Mauritius.
+Also widespread are trolleys serving Chinese broths and noodles as well as dumplings (stuffed rice buns in a broth) and there are hybrids of those two.

 Then come the disguised village restaurants.
 In most cases, these started as real people’s restaurants but with superior quality of food.
 They were discovered by some tourists who have spread out the word to their friends and are now “famous sweet spots”.

 The restaurant business in Mauritius has evolved positively in the past decade, thanks partly to the establishment of expats. on the island, both as professionals, ready for hard work, and as clientèle bringing more regular volumes.
-Mauritius now counts several good addresses for cuisine and atmosphere, including outstanding ones, some run by renowned chefs having had experience in French restaurants ranked in the world- famous “Guide Michelin”.
+Mauritius now counts several good addresses for cuisine and atmosphere, including outstanding ones.

 Restaurants in Mauritius are generally on the expensive side as there is not enough volume all year-round to allow economies of scale.
 Alcohols and wines are largely over-priced due to severe import & excise duties.